muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 *TODO: Consider adding .NET anonymous types as an option if feasible.*

-Not permitted is any of the following, to prevent ambiguity and simplify things:
+Not permitted for a **Kit** is any of the following, to prevent ambiguity and simplify things:

 * Any object of the .NET class `System.Data.DataRow`.